Musashi (wrestler)

-Daichi Sasaki (佐々木大地, Sasaki Daichi) better known by his ring name Musashi is a Japanese professional wrestler signed to the Michinoku Pro Wrestling promotion where he is a former Tohoku Junior Heavyweight Champion and a Tohoku Tag Team Champion.
-He is also known for his work in the Japanese independent scene.
+Daichi Sasaki (佐々木大地, Sasaki Daichi) better known by his ring name Musashi is a Japanese professional wrestler.
+He is signed to the Japanese promotion Michinoku Pro Wrestling, where he is a former Tohoku Junior Heavyweight Champion and a Tohoku Tag Team Champion.
+He is also currently competing on the Japanese independent scene.

 Professional wrestling career

 Michinoku Pro Wrestling (2010–present)

 Sasaki spent almost all of his career in Michinoku Pro Wrestling.
 He made his professional wrestling debut in the company on one of The Great Sasuke's 20th Anniversary series of events from June 11, 2010, where he fell short to Rasse in singles competition.
 He has held both of the promotion's signature titles.
 As for the Tohoku Tag Team Championship, he first won it by teaming up with his "New Phase" tag team partner Ayumu Gunji to defeat Mu no Taiyo (The Great Sasuke and Brahman Kei) at 3 Battles in March Tour from March 14, 2015.
 He has held the tag titles on one more occasion, alongside Kazuki Hashimoto after they defeated Bad Boy (Ken45° and Manjimaru) at July Series 2022: Rihikyokuchoku on July 17.
 As for the Tohoku Junior Heavyweight Championship, he first won it by defeating Kenbai at Golden Week Series 2019 on May 6.
 He has held the title on one more occasion by defeating Rui Hiugaji at Michinoku Pro Hyakka Ryoran: Junji Takehana Death 3rd Memorial Event on July 17, 2021.